erykjj/linkture/README.md

 ## Purpose

-Functions to translate and/or convert Bible scripture references to a list of coded (non-contiguous) ranges (and vice-versa) or to HTML \<href> links (specifically for use in *jwpub* archives, but these can be easily modified as needed).
-The ranges are in the format `bbcccvvv`, where `b` is book, `c` is chapter, and `v` is verse.
+This module contains functions to parse and process Bible scripture references.

-The *res/books.json* list contains Bible book names in Chinese, Danish, Dutch, English, French, German, Greek, Italian, Japanese, Korean, Norwegian, Polish, Portuguese, Russian, and Spanish.
-Any other variants of book names can be added to the *res/custom.json* list.
+The parser can work in **Chinese, Danish, Dutch, English, French, German, Greek, Italian, Japanese, Korean, Norwegian, Polish, Portuguese, Russian, and Spanish**.
+It will **recognize** such references and **validate** them to ensure the chapter(s) and/or verse(s) are within range.

-**Note** that this script _does not_ (yet) parse text files for scriptures - it only parses what is enclosed within `{{ }}`, or provided as a string argument.
+It *does not* work with whole books (like *James*) unless they are preceded by a number (like *1 John*); otherwise it would have to look up ever single word.
+Also, it will *not* find the multi-word book name "Song of Solomon" (and its variations), though this (and any other scripture) can be force-detected by tagging the desired reference "manually" within the source text (eg., "{{Song of Solomon 1:1}}").
+These two limitations aside, it works with most book name variants in all the available languages (including common abbreviations): "2 Sam.", "2nd Samuel", "II Samuel", "2Sa", etc. Any special/unusual variants can be added to the *res/custom.json* list.

+These found references can be **extracted** as a list of references, or a list of BCV-encoded ranges in the format `bbcccvvv` (where `b` is book, `c` is chapter, and `v` is verse).
+Or, they can be **tagged** (with '{{ }}') within the text, or replaced with HTML \<href> **links** (with custom prefix and suffix).
+All of these functions can also include a **rewrite** of the reference with either a full book name, or one of two abbreviation formats, along with **translation** into one of the available languages.

 ____
 ## Installation